shawndacosta/G20-AI-PROJECT/README.md

 - unique features not captured in our dataset
 - fewer training examples in these ranges

-This leads to occasional *$150k–$300k prediction gaps*, which is expected for this market segment.
+Occasional $150k–$300k prediction gaps happen naturally in this segment.
 ---

 ## 🧭 Local Accuracy Indicator
 To improve interpretability during user testing, we added a *local accuracy score*:

 - It measures how close the prediction is to real prices of *similar houses in the same geographic area*.
-- It is calculated by comparing the predicted price with the mean price of nearby properties.
+- It compares the predicted price with the average of similar nearby properties.

 This helps users understand whether their specific prediction is within a reasonable range for the region.